jnair37/election-blog-2/content/about.md

 ---
-title: About Hugo XMin
+title: About
-author: Yihui Xie
+author: Jade
 ---

-Another test.
-Does this one push?
+I am developing a predictive model for the 2024 election.
+Check out the blog posts (a new one will drop each Monday)!